Marianne Puglia

-Marianne Pasqualina Puglia Martinez is a Venezuelan actress, model and beauty queen.
+Marianne Pasqualina Puglia Martinez (born 26 January 1985) is a Venezuelan actress, model and beauty pageant titleholder.
 She won Miss Earth - Fire title in 2006.

 Pageantry & Modelling

 At the age of 20, she won Miss Aragua 2005 title and participated in Miss Venezuela 2005 contest where she made up to the list of top 10.

 Next year she was nominated by Sambil Model Caracas as Miss Earth Venezuela 2006 and was sent to Miss Earth 2006 contest in Manila, Philippines.
 She was ranked as third runner up there and was crowned with Miss Earth - Fire 2006 title.
 She also received special award of Best in Swimsuit in the contest.